MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-do-admins-users-see.md

 ---
+# required metadata

-title: What Do Admins and Users See? ms.custom: na ms.reviewer: na ms.service: rights-management ms.suite: EMS ms.tgt_pltfrm: na ms.topic: article
+title: What Do Admins and Users See? | Azure RMS
+description:
+keywords:
+author: cabailey
+manager: mbaldwin
+ms.date: 04/28/2016
+ms.topic: article
+ms.prod: azure
+ms.service: rights-management
+ms.technology: techgroup-identity
 ms.assetid: 013e0eb4-49a7-4e81-9e4d-f56c0ceb017f

-author: Cabailey
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: esaggese
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Azure RMS in action: What administrators and users see
 The pictures in this article show some typical examples of how administrators and users see and can use Azure Rights Management (Azure RMS) to help protect sensitive or confidential information.